openstack/openstack-manuals/doc/ha-guide/source/shared-messaging.rst

 .. note::

    The default node type is a disc node.
-In this guide, nodes join the cluster as RAM nodes.
+In this guide, nodes join the cluster as disc nodes.
+Also, nodes can join the cluster as RAM nodes.
+For more details about this feature, check `Clusters with RAM nodes <https://www.rabbitmq.com/clustering.html#ram-nodes>`_.

 #.
 Verify the cluster status: